Skip to main content

 Run a scan using the CLI

-You can run a stand-alone Semgrep Supply Chain scan via the CLI using:
+You can start a stand-alone Semgrep Supply Chain scan by running the following command in the CLI:

 semgrep ci --supply-chain